 Modern Housing for America:

-Policy Stuggles in the New Deal Era (Chicago University, 1996).
+Policy Struggles in the New Deal Era (University of Chicago Press, 1996).

 "William Gibbs McAdoo, the Emergency Fleet Corporation, and the Origins